c-F5/blog/content/blog/Hugo-Static-Site.md

 You can now make changes to the site.
 You can edit the config file to change the site settings.
 Here is a [sample config](https://github.com/adityatelange/hugo-PaperMod/wiki/Installation#sample-configyml) file for the theme I installed.
 You can also start to add some [site content](https://gohugo.io/getting-started/quick-start/#add-content).

 {{< notice note >}}
-I will be covering adding [site content](https://gohugo.io/getting-started/quick-start/#add-content) and other things in a seperate blog post soon.
+I will be covering adding [site content](https://gohugo.io/getting-started/quick-start/#add-content) and other things in a separate blog post soon.
 {{< /notice >}}

 When editing and making changes to the site, as long as you are still running `hugo server -D` in the terminal, all the changes will be refreshed in the browser.
 Meaning you can see any changes you make instantly.